-A budget estimate and budget narrative for the project are required.
+A budget estimate and narrative are required for your project.
 The information in the budget narrative must correspond to Section B of the SF-424A.
 All budgeted costs, including any costs that will be paid by the applicant or contributed by third-parties, must comply with the cost principles of 2 CFR Part 200, Subpart E - Cost Principles and be:

-- allowable (§200.403 Factors affecting allowability of costs), - allocable to the agreement (§200.405 Allocable costs) and - reasonable in amount (§200.404 Reasonable costs).
+- Allowable (§ 200.403 Factors affecting allowability of costs), - allocable to the agreement (§ 200.405 Allocable costs) and - reasonable in amount (§ 200.404 Reasonable costs)

 SECTION B - BUDGET CATEGORIES

-6. O bject Class Category
+6. 6.
+Object Class Category

 a.
 Personnel

 b.
 Fringe Benefits

-c.
-Travel
+C. Travel

 d.
 Equipment

 e.
 Supplies

 f.
 Contractual

 g.
 Construction

 h.
 Other Direct Costs

-i Total Direct Costs (sum 6a-6h)
+i.
+Total Direct Costs (sum 6a-6h)

 j.
 Indirect Costs

 k.
 TOTALS (sum 6i and 6j)

-^{}Other than personnel and fringe benefits costs, all construction-related costs should be included under Object Class Category 6g., Construction.
+^{}Other than personnel and fringe benefits costs, all construction-related costs should be included under Object Class Category 6q., Construction.

-A thorough budget narrative is mandatory and will aid the administrative review and processing of a recommended award.
+A detailed budget narrative will aid the administrative review and processing of a recommended award.
 Amounts included in a budget and budget narrative are estimates; in the event of an award, payments will be based on actual expenditures.
-The Budget Detail and Narrative template (Attachment A) is a suggested format to present the breakdown of estimated costs, by category, needed to accomplish project activities.
-The budget narrative provides a discussion of, or explanation for, items included in the budget proposal.
-The following is guidance for use in preparing a thorough budget narrative (Attachment B).
+The following is guidance for your use in preparing a thorough budget narrative.
+The budget narrative provides a discussion of, or explanation for, items included in the above budget items.
+The guidance follows the order of the budget items.
+The Budget Detail and Narrative template (Attachment B) is a suggested format to present the breakdown of your estimated costs, by category, needed to accomplish project activities.

 Cost-share instructions (if applicable): The budget must include at least the minimum Federal to non-Federal required cost share.
 Cost share encompasses all contributions to the project incurred and paid for during the project.
 This includes payments for personnel, supplies, equipment, activities and items necessary for the project.
-In-kind cost share encompasses all third party contributions to the project that do not involve a payment or reimbursement and represent donated items or services that are necessary to the performance of the project.
+In-kind Cost Share encompasses all third party contributions to the project that do not involve a payment or reimbursement and represent donated items or services that are necessary to the performance of the project.
 This includes volunteer personnel hours, donated existing equipment, donated existing supplies, etc.